wttech/gradle-aem-multi/README.md

     * Use bundled wrapper (always use command `sh gradlew` instead of `gradle`).
 It will be downloaded automatically.
     * Use standalone from [here](https://docs.gradle.org/current/userguide/installation.html).
 2. Run `gradle idea` or `gradle eclipse` to generate configuration for your favourite IDE.
-3. Build application using commands:
+3. Build application and deploy:
+    * All-in-one package:
-    * `gradle contentDeploy` or just `gradle`,
+        * `gradle appDeploy` or just `gradle`

+    * Subpackage only:
+        * `gradle coreDeploy`
+        * `gradle commonDeploy`,
+        * `gradle configDeploy`,
-    * `gradle bundleDeploy`.
+        * `gradle designDeploy`.

 ## Tips & tricks

-* To run some task only for subproject, use project name as a prefix, for instance: `sh gradlew :content:aemSync`.
+* To run some task only for subproject, use project name as a prefix, for instance: `sh gradlew :app:design:aemSync`.
-* Bundle & content project can be combined into one.
-There is absolutely no need to have separate projects.
-Example project structure just tries to reflect [Adobe Multi-Module Project Archetype](https://docs.adobe.com/docs/en/cq/5-6-1/core/how_to/how_to_use_the_vlttool/vlt-mavenplugin.html#multimodule-content-package-archetype).
-* Declare bundle dependencies available on AEM (Maven's provided scope) in root project *build.gradle* in section `plugins.withId 'org.dm.bundle'` to avoid defining them separately for each subproject.
+* Declare bundle dependencies available on AEM (like Maven's provided scope) in root project *build.gradle* in section `plugins.withId 'org.dm.bundle'` to avoid defining them separately for each subproject.
 * According to [recommendations](https://docs.gradle.org/current/userguide/gradle_daemon.html), Gradle daemon should be:
     * enabled on development environments,
     * disabled on continuous integration environments.